 If I choose sleep training, when should it start?

 Generally, no method of sleep training should be considered before age 6 months.
-Sleep training has been shown to be ineffective when implemented sooner.
-Equally important, babies need to awaken to eat: nighttime feedings can provide as much as one-third of a baby’s daily intake, making them just as important as daytime feedings.
-To get the calories needed to grow, all newborns—whether breastfed or formula-fed—need to eat every 1–3 hours, or 8–12 times in each 24 hours.Before implementing a sleep-training method, consider trying these simple tips to help encourage good sleep habits:
+Sleep training has been shown to be ineffective when implemented sooner and equally as important, babies need to awaken to eat.
+Nighttime feedings can provide as much as one-third of a baby’s daily intake, making them just as important as daytime feedings.
+To get the calories needed to grow, all newborns (whether breastfed or formula-fed) need to eat every 1–3 hours, or 8–12 times per 24-hour period.

 - Be consistent with baby’s schedule.
 You don’t need to plan your baby’s day down to the minute but try to be consistent with meal, nap and bed times.